eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 ## Summary

 In this guide you learned how to use DUNE for basic smart contract development.
-In particular, you launched a local EOS blockchain consisting of a single node, created a test account for smart contract deployment, developed and deployed a "Hello World" contract locally, tested your contract by sending actions, and finally added persistence to your contract and obtained table contents.
+In particular, you launched a local EOS blockchain consisting of a single node, created a test account for smart contract deployment, developed and deployed a "Hello World" contract locally, tested your contract by sending actions, and finally checked its state by reading the table contents.